patilyash8076/patilyash8076/README.md

 ![Banner](https://github.com/patilyash8076/patilyash8076/blob/main/Make%20your%20README_yash.png?raw=true)
 ## 📖 About Me

-- 🔭 I recently worked on a project called **StrokeDetect**, focusing on using machine learning to predict stroke risks.
+- 🔭 I recently worked on a project called **StrokeDetect**, which uses advance machine learning to predict stroke risks.
 - 🌱 I’m currently mastering **Data Science** at the University at Buffalo, aiming to graduate in May 2024 with a GPA of 3.69.
 - 👯 I'm open to collaborating on projects involving **data analysis, machine learning**, or any innovative software development ideas.
 - 💬 Ask me about anything related to **Python, R, SQL, MongoDB, Postgres, Data Visualisation, PowerBI, Tableau, Data Science**, and **Machine Learning, LLms, GenAI**.